It’s important to define the terms, so the rest of the doctrine of the Trinity can be clear—or clear enough.

 No, because the New Testament authors were engaged in other issues, like church life and salvation for Jews and gentiles.
 However, they assumed the reality of the Trinity, which is greater than a label.

-Please see The Trinity: What Does the Basics?
+Please see The Trinity: What Are the Basics?

 3..
 Are the words essence and substance and being interchangeable?